 Level access into the building and a level entrance into the main courtroom.
 Baby change facilities and disabled toilet.
-Hearing loop in the courtroom and at the Visitor Information desk.
+Bodmin Information desk & Bodmin Town Council Reception.

 The steam trains can be accessed at Boscawen Junction and Bodmin General Station.
 There is ramp access to the train and designated accessible compartments for wheelchair users.
 There is level access to both the shop and locomotive shed.

 The pool, tennis courts and all-weather pitches can accommodate wheelchair users.
 Baby pool.
 Access is available to all public areas.
 Disabled toilets and a lift on site.

 The first floor of the house and some parts of the gardens are easily accessible to prams and wheelchairs.
 Disabled parking and toilets on site.

 The ground floor of the house is accessible as are some parts of the garden, although there are some gentle slopes.

 Access from the car park along an all-weather path to the Gilbert Memorial and viewpoint.
 Has small surfaced picnic area with an accessible bench.
 There is potential to access all paths and the lane, through a RADAR locked gate, but only in good weather and with some assistance.